JP/EN

 2) No pets are allowed in the dormitory.

-3) Use of products causing fire (incense, candles, fireworks, etc.) is strictly prohibited within the grounds.
+3) The use of fire-related items (including cigarettes, e-cigarettes, incense, candles, fireworks, etc.) is strictly prohibited on the dormitory premises, including the grounds.